sjhloco/ip_auto_lab/data_model/README.md

 *device_type:* Operating system of each device type (Spine, Leaf and Border)

 **base.yml**\
 *device_name:* The naming format that the automatically generated node number is added to in double decimal format (0x).
-The start of the name can be changed, but the last hyphen and name after it (SPINE, BORDER or LEAF) MUST NOT be changed the as that is what is used to in the scripting logic to generate the Ansible groups.
+The start of the name can be changed, but the last hyphen and name after it (SPINE, BORDER or LEAF) must not be changed the as that is what is used to in the scripting logic to generate the Ansible groups.

 - spine_name: 'xx-SPINE'
 - border_name: 'xx-BORDER'